 Holmegate and the Jurassic Coast make a wonderful destination in autumn and winter.
 There are great walks from the house into East Holme and the countryside around.
 The Farm Shop at Holme for Gardens has a scrumptious selection of local food and you can pick up fish and shellfish caught fresh each morning from Cove Fish in Lulworth Cove.
-For a hearty lunch and some great local ales head to The Weld Arms in East Lulworth, or one of the many other good pubs close by.
+For a hearty lunch and some great local ales head to one of the many excellent pubs close by.

 Kite surfers and windsurfers scud across the water at Studland as you wrap up for a walk on a beautiful, deserted beach.
 Enjoy golf, shooting and sailing on crisp, clear days.
 Make the most of Dorset’s many attractions, including the Tank Museum, Corfe Castle and Monkey World, open all year round.
 Try your hand at baking in the warm, comfortable kitchen or curl up in front of the open fires with a glass of red wine.
 Holmegate is a haven of comfort, perfect for a winter weekend.